zyedidia/lfi/README.md

 planning to add support for ARMv8.1+ extensions.

 LFI is currently in development.
 For now, please only use it for experimentation.
-In particular, so far the runtime has just been used for collecting measurements, and does not provide a fully sandboxed environment.
-We are currently working on rewriting it to be fully secure.
-A paper with additional details will be publicly available in the next few months, so stay tuned for that.
+In particular, so far the runtime has been primarily used for collecting measurements, and may not provide a fully sandboxed environment.
+We are currently working on ensuring it is fully secure.

 Please see the following paper for more details: https://zyedidia.github.io/papers/lfi_asplos24.pdf.